Trashytalk/scraper/README.md

 - **Advanced proxy management** – proxy rotation works with simple providers; integration with commercial proxy APIs is planned.
 - **Geocoding helpers** – the geocoding pipeline currently returns deterministic coordinates and does not fully use online providers.
 - **Full frontend dashboard** – the included frontend is a minimal placeholder meant for development.
-- **Additional OSINT tools** – future releases will integrate more external tools and reporting features.
+- **Additional OSINT tools** – Shodan and Nmap scans are now available as Celery tasks.

 Contributions are welcome to help flesh out these areas.